PaddlePaddle/docs/docs/install/pip/macos-pip_en.md

     ```

-* You need to confirm that Python and pip are 64bit, and the processor architecture is x86_64(or called x64、Intel 64、AMD64).
-Currently, paddlepaddle does not support arm64 architecture, except mac M1.
-PaddlePaddle already supports Mac M1.
-The first line below outputs "64bit", and the second line outputs "x86_64", "x64" or "AMD64"
+* You need to confirm that Python and pip are 64bit, and the processor architecture is x86_64(or called x64、Intel 64、AMD64) or arm64 (PaddlePaddle already supports Mac M1):

     ```